About the service

 More information can be found in our leaflet.

 A guide to medical risk assessment for eating disorders

-This guide from the King's College London aims to help in the understanding of the medical risk of eating disorders and the use of the Mental Health Act in treatment.
+The new guidance Medical Emergencies in Eating Disorders (MEED) aims to help in the understanding of the medical risk of eating disorders and the use of the Mental Health Act in treatment.